 The ground floor layout was reconfigured to create a large open living space with a 'pod' storage unit in the middle.
 This enabled the space to be opened or closed in order to give flexibility to family life.

 Bird City was a workshop that was part of the Open House Junior programme within Leadenhall Market in the City of London.

 Throughout a busy and successful afternoon, children were invited to design and build a house for the bird of their choice.
 The finished houses were added to the growing city of Bird houses amongst the trees, admired by passers-by.

 A new addition of a loft room to an existing one bedroom flat in Clapton and extensive refurbishment.

 The existing property is spread over 3 floors and with an additional floor, the main priority was to bring light through on all levels and unite the spaces.

 The design of the balustrade is a series of rhymed white timber slats which allows light through as well as providing a central orientating piece that runs through the whole of the property.

-A reconfiguration of a one bed Victorian terraced flat to maximise use of the space.
+An internal reconfiguration of a one bed Victorian terraced flat in the heart of Peckham to maximise use of the space.

 The locations of the kitchen and bathroom were switched to allow a generous open plan living area with adjoining kitchen.
 The master bedroom was opened up to the rear, enabling views across the gardens to the copse beyond.